Epsom Salt for Rose and Bloomers

 Plants can become weak and wither right after transplanting, and Epsom Salt can help reduce that transplant shock to the plant roots.
 The solution to use for this is one cup of Epsom Salt per 100 square feet.

 It's unusual to find an organic soil amendment that is so inexpensive yet works so well.
-Try it on your roses for fuller, bigger blooms!
+So care for your roses by incorporating an Epsom Salt treatment for fuller, bigger rose blooms!